EDAD Graduate Assistantships

 - Able to work 19.6 hours per week

-- Must be enrolled for credit (during time of appointment) in EDAD graduate program for fall and spring semesters
+- Must be enrolled for credit (during time of appointment) in a graduate program at UNL for fall and spring semesters

 - Strong interpersonal skills to effectively communicate and work with diverse individuals, including students, faculty, staff, and community members.

 - Demonstrated ability to work with minimal supervision and complete work in a timely manner in the face of fluctuating workloads and competing priorities.

 - Responsive to work requests and available for correspondence via phone, e-mail, and in-person meetings.

 - Demonstrated ability to effectively organize and manage documents and files in both online and paper forms.

 - Demonstrated proficiency in using Microsoft Office Suite (i.e., Word, Excel, PowerPoint, Outlook).